reneuherz064/lab03-exercises/README.md

 Describe Different Approaches to Solving This Problem Describe the two different ways to figure out all of the duplicate values of a list of integers in english.
 The first solution is the nested loop solution.
 The second solution is to use a dictionary or a map (similar to the containsPair method we wrote in class.
 Describe both in as much detail as you can (with no code) and describe the trade-offs between the two solutions.

+Using a nested loop is easier to make but is less efficient while using a dictionary or a map is more difficult but more efficient.
+Also the one-set branch and the HEAD branch did not work for me.